FurrySparkle/surplex-io.github.io/index.md

 >
 > This is the docs site for your VR tracking shoes!

-There are three steps required before starting using your VR tracking shoes.
+There are three steps required before starting to use your VR tracking shoes.

 1. Setup [Wi-Fi] connections of Surplex shoes to your home Wi-Fi.
 2. Download Compatible [SteamVR driver].